Sawagada

 Sabgadha is formerly a village development committee in Rautahat District in the Narayani Zone of south-eastern Nepal.
-Now It is a ward number 6 of Gaur Municipality which is biggest ward of the municipality.
-It has dense population But put back in sector of Development.
-It is surrounded by Bakaiya river at West, ward no 4 at south, ward no 7 at east & Rajpur municipality at North.
+It is now ward number 6 of Gaur Municipality, which is the biggest ward of the municipality.
+It has a dense population but put back in sector of development.
+It is surrounded by Bakaiya river to the west, ward number 4 to the south, ward number 7 to the east, and Rajpur municipality to the north.